RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="RAK Serial Port Tool"
 />

-- In order to choose the correct COM Port number for your device you need to open your Device Manager by pressing : Windows + R and typing `devmgmt.msc` or search in the Start Menu
+3. To choose the correct COM Port number for your device, open your Device Manager by pressing **Windows + R** and typing `devmgmt.msc`, or search in the Start Menu.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/3.interfacing/dev_manager.png"